executablebooks/sphinx-book-theme/docs/sections/header.md

 ## Add components to the header navbar

-There are three configuration options you can use in `html_theme_options`:
+There are four configuration options you can use in `html_theme_options`:

 **`navbar_start`**: Adds components to the beginning of the header. **Visible on all screen sizes**.
 Use this for adding a logo that you want to persist over time.

 **`navbar_center`**: Adds components to the center of the header, or to the left if no `navbar_start` is defined. **Moved to the sizebar on mobile**.
 Use this for extra navigation content to external pages.

 **`navbar_end`**: Adds components to the end of the header. **Moved to the sizebar on mobile**.
 Use this for extra social links or buttons.

+**`navbar_persistent`**: Adds components to the end of the header that stay there on mobile rather than moving to the sidebar.

 ## An example